SakthiAdhavan20/vsdworkshop/Day3/README.md

 ## 1. Introduction

-In this session, we explore the physical layout of a CMOS inverter using the Magic VLSI tool and perform SPICE-level characterization using `ngspice` based on Sky130 PDK.
+In this session, we explore the physical layout of a CMOS inverter using the Magic VLSI tool and perform SPICE-level characterization using `ngspice` based on the Sky130 PDK.
 We also dive into DRC (Design Rule Check) debugging and LEF extraction.

 ---